 3. Take Advantage of Brand-Specific Perks

 Other common perks are discounts toward onboard purchases, private lounge access (which can cost $50 or more per person) and free in-flight WiFi.
 The food and drink discounts are common on low-tier cards, but lounge access and free WiFi are typically associated with top-tier cards.
-A premium credit card with travel benefits will have a higher annual fee (generally $300 to $450).
+A premium credit card with travel benefits will have a higher annual fee (around $200 to $550).

 Example: JetBlue Plus Card

 Potential Savings: from $50 for a free checked bag on one round-trip flight to other benefits each year, such as, 50% savings on eligible inflight purchases like cocktails and food, could offset the $99 annual fee.
 Tip: applicable overweight and excess baggage fees will apply.
 Terms and conditions apply.